 When vector tiles are created, any labels enabled on the map layers are included in the tiles.
 However, the labeling capabilities of vector tiles include only a subset of those available in ArcGIS Pro.
 Labeling properties in ArcGIS Pro are converted where possible into corresponding properties in the vector tile specification.
-ArcGIS Pro supports two labeling engines, but the Maplex label engine results in more properties converted, as specified below.
+ArcGIS Pro supports two labeling engines, but the Maplex Label Engine results in more properties converted, as specified below.

 One or more label classes can be converted to vector tiles.
 The placement capabilities of vector tile clients are limited compared to the label engines in ArcGIS Pro.
 For instance, if two label classes for a point layer place labels with a preferred position at the upper right of the label, the label engines of ArcGIS Pro move the labels so they both appear.

 For vector tiles, clients place only the label from the highest priority class in the specified position and drop the other because it conflicts.
 Therefore, it is recommended that features with more than one label class have distinct label positions to avoid conflicts and minimize dropped labels.
 In many cases, stacked text can also meet the needs of more than one label class.
-See the label stacking section below for more information.
+See the Label stacking section below for more information.

 The text symbol is converted to corresponding symbol properties in the vector tile specification.
 Font sizes are converted from points to pixels.
 Fonts are converted to optimized representations in the vector tile resources, and callouts are converted to sprites.
+For text symbols using scale-based label sizing, stops are created for the "text-size" property.
+If the size of the labels is limited to a size range, the "text-size" property will be applied with stops to get variations in size based on the values.

 Text case specified as lowercase or all caps is applied to the feature's label text.
 Letter spacing is converted to "text-letter-spacing" with units converted to ems.
 Leader lines are not supported in vector tiles.
 Callout types with leader lines have only the background symbol represented.
 For instance, a balloon callout has the color and outline specified, but no leader line.